opennorth/represent-canada-data/README.md

     # Install the requirements.
     pip install -r requirements.txt

-Regular maintenance:
+### Regular tasks

-    # Load the virtual environment.
+Load the virtual environment:

     workon representdata

+Check that all `definition.py` files are valid:

+    invoke definitions

-    # Check that all data directories contain a LICENSE.txt
+Check that all data directories contain a `LICENSE.txt`:

     invoke licenses

+Check that the source, data and licence URLs work:

+    invoke urls

-    # Check that the spreadsheet is up-to-date.
+Check that the spreadsheet is up-to-date:

     invoke spreadsheet

-    # Check that the source, data and licence URLs work.
-    invoke urls
-    # Review any notes about the boundaries.
+Review any notes about the boundaries:

     invoke notes

-    # Update any out-of-date shapefiles.
+Update any out-of-date shapefiles:

     invoke shapefiles

 ## Contact